awesomemotive/easy-digital-downloads/readme.txt

 [youtube http://www.youtube.com/watch?v=SjOeSZ08_IA]

+**Sell and Track Software License Keys**

+Software Licensing for Easy Digital Downloads provides a complete license key generation, activation, and checking system.
+It allows you to provide license keys along with your digital products that can then be used to properly license and activate the buyer’s copy of the software.

+Includes a complete integration pack for delivering automatic upgrades for premium WordPress plugins and themes.

 **Add an Affiliate System to Your Store**

 Easy Digital Downloads has an [integration pack for the awesome Affiliates Pro plugin](http://easydigitaldownloads.com/extension/affiliates-pro-integration-pack/), which gives you everything you need to build a complete affiliate system and dramatically boost your traffic and sales.